 Additional Info: David joined the Museum staff in August 2013 as the Museum Educator.
 He graduated from the University of Oregon with a degree in Geology in 2007, and for the last three years (2010 – 2013) he worked as a teaching assistant in the Zoology department at Oklahoma State University where he graduated with a Masters of Science.
 David worked for The Oregon Museum of Science and Industry outdoor science education camps for four summers.
 He also worked three summers with the National Park Service at Hagerman Fossil Beds National Monument in southern Idaho.
 There, he carried out paleontology field and lab work, and worked with kids showing them geology and paleontology.
 Here, he plans to work with youth as well as adults, and hopes to make science apparent in its usefulness in everyday life.

 Areas Overseen: Discovery Room and animal care

 Additional Info: Thea manages the Discovery Room and takes care of the living animals at the museum.
 She also assists and oversees many of the education activities and programs, tours of the museum and special events.
 Here favorite critter is anything with no legs or up to 8.
 For her giant millipedes are really sweet!
 In her spare time, Thea works with wildlife rehabilitation.

 Title: Outreach Coordinator

-Areas Overseen: Public Relations, Education Outreach, Volunteer Program
+Areas Overseen: Public Relations, Tours, Education Outreach, Volunteer Program

 Additional Info: Ian has earned a bachelors of science in earth sciences from Montana State University, and has earned a Master of Science in Geosciences from Fort Hays State University.
 His works consists of isotopic analysis of core body temperature in mosasaurs and has also participated in research projects regarding individual cranial variation in dinosaurs.
 He is committed to educating the general public in all facets of paleontological and geological sciences, particularly through museum outreach programs.